CSC207-UofT/course-project-0xta1l/phase2/design_document.md

 ### How our project adheres to Clean Architecture (and any possible violations) ###

 Our project adheres to Clean Architecture by clearly sectioning off each layer of classes into Entities, Use Cases, Controllers, Presenters, and UI (Commands).
-Entities only interact with other Entities; Use Cases interact with other Use Cases and Entities; Controllers interact with Use Cases; Presenters interact with Controllers; and the UI interacts with Presenters and Controllers.
+Entities only interact with other Entities; Use Cases interact with other Use Cases and Entities; Controllers interact with Use Cases and Gateways; and the UI interacts with Gateways and Controllers.
 A scenario walkthrough for our program would be a user wanting to create an account, viewing the recipes in the Chinese genre, and viewing one of the recipes and its reviews before saving it.
 The user then would log on again later after trying out the recipe, find the recipe in their saved recipes, and add their own review.

 The Dependency Rule is consistently followed when interacting with details in the outer layer, as Use Cases and Entities function without the use of Controllers or classes in outer layers.
-This is best seen in our two UIs, a text UI and Android App UI.
+This is best seen in the  Android App UI.
 As per Clean Architecture, the main structure of our code consisting of Entities, Use Cases, Controllers, and Presenters functions independently of the UI.
-This allows for our two UIs to be used interchangeably without needing to make changes to the rest of the program.
+This allows for our UI to be changed without needing to make changes to the rest of the program.

-Another violation that currently exists is that some of our Entities (namely UserInfo, Preview, FullPreview, and Review) get used and imported by some Controllers and Presenters for data retrieval, meaning that these classes are not restricted to only using the adjacent Use Case layer.
+A violation that currently exists, that we were unable to successfully remove, is that some of our Entities get used and imported by some Controllers and GUI for data retrieval, meaning that these classes are not restricted to only being used by the adjacent Use Case layer.
 This occurs because we chose to have Use Cases create and return data in Entities instead of returning ArrayLists of data to make it clear what the data being returned consists of.
 We are unsure of how to fix this violation while maintaining the clarity of the data.

-Another violation that currently exists that we are unsure of how to fix is that our UseCases call the Constants classes, which act as our Gateways.
-This is a violation of Clean Architecture because the UseCases should function without needing to access the outer layer Gateways.

 ### How our project is consistent with SOLID design ###